seancdavis/seancdavis-com/src/blog/posts/2020-05-06-building-static-api-eleventy.md

 _(You can learn more about command-line usage [here](https://www.11ty.dev/docs/usage/).)_

+{% callout type="note" %}
-Note: I typically like to wrap this command up in the `package.json` file so that I only have to remember a simple command like `npm run dev`.
+I typically like to wrap this command up in the `package.json` file so that I only have to remember a simple command like `npm run dev`.
 To do that, add to the `scripts` section of `package.json`:

 `package.json` {.filename}